 6. The Great Smoky Mountains National Park is Born

-Jumping ahead, the establishment of the Great Smoky Mountains National Park in 1934 had a profound effect on Pigeon Forge and Gatlinburg.
+Jumping ahead, the establishment of the Great Smoky Mountains National Park in 1934 had a profound effect on the cities of Pigeon Forge and Gatlinburg.
 For the first time, people from around the country were coming to East Tennessee to take in the area’s breathtaking natural beauty.
 Improvements to U.S. Route 441 in the following decades made the Smokies a much more accessible destination.
-Today, the Great Smoky Mountains National Park is the most visited national park in the country, drawing over 11 million annual visitors.
+Today, the Great Smoky Mountains National Park is the most visited national park in the country, drawing millions of annual visitors.

 7. Rebel Railroad Pulls into Pigeon Forge